epandurski/swaptacular.github.io/_posts/2023-10-16-under-the-hood-digital-coins.md

 computer screen.
 This gives a physical context to the act of receiving very important information, from a potentially untrustworthy source.

+## Dummy accounts

+Sometimes when you scan a digital coin, your [creditors agent](/overview/) will not have a connection to the [accounting authority](/overview) that manages the currency.
+In this case, you will not be able to receive or make payments in this currency, but thanks to the information obtained from the document that describes the currency, you still can create a *dummy account* with the currency.

+Dummy accounts can be useful as value-references to which other currencies are pegged.

+## Dummy debtors

+Some Swaptacular currencies will be used only to represent a physical value measurement unit (like ounces of gold, US dollar bills etc.).
+Those *dummy debtors* do not represent a person or an organization, do not owe anything to anyone, and are used solely as identifiers of value measurement units.
+Accounts with dummy debtors are always dummy accounts.

+In practice, most Swaptacular currencies will be pegged to national currencies, which are dummy debtor currencies (no pun intended).
+All debtor IDs in the range from 0 to 4294967295 are reserved for well-known dummy debtor currencies.

 ## Conclusion

 Every Swaptacular currency has an unique *digital coin*, represented by a QR